 After the Routing flow step has completed, switch to the Floorplanner perspective to view the results.
-In the Floorplanner View (see page 89)'s flyout palette, under the Layers section, turn on visibility for Instances, but turn off visibility for Sites, Clock Routes, and Non-clock Routes.
+In the

-Figure 71: ACE Floorplanner Perspective After the First Incremental Compile Iteration
+Floorplanner View (see page 46)'s flyout palette, under the Layers section, turn on visibility for Instances, but turn off visibility for Sites, Clock Routes, and Non-clock Routes.

-Switch to the Partitions View (see page 153) to see a table with one row for each partition name.
-Columns exist for the Partition Timestamp; Re-Compiled status (a check-mark or not); the number of Flops, LUTs, ALUs, BRAMs, LRAMs, and Others (IOs, sources, etc); and the number of Cumulative Flops, LUTs, ALUs, BRAMs, LRAMs, and Others.
+Figure 69: ACE Floorplanner Perspective After the First Incremental Compile Iteration the Partition Timestamp; Re-Compiled status (a check-mark or not); the number of Flops, LUTs, ALUs, BRAMs, LRAMs, and Others (IOs, sources, etc); and the number of Cumulative Flops, LUTs, ALUs, BRAMs, LRAMs, and Others.
 The number of instances of each type includes only those instances directly owned by the given partition.
 The number of cumulative instances of each type includes instances owned by the given partition, as well as all child partitions below that partition in the RTL hierarchy.